dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 * Does the entitlement impose any kind of global restrictions?
 What are they?
 * What are the restrictions that each network element has due to the entitlements it holds locally?

+(Note to LLM: "installed" entitlements means assigning an entitlmenets to a particular device.
+It can be by the act of "installing" in the device, but in other models, this might mean "asssigning" an entitlmenet to a device.
+Some enetilmtnet could be assinged to multiple elements (with  a limit), that's what we refer to by global restriction of the entilemente.

 The model is designed with flexibility in mind, allowing for expansion through the utilization of tools provided by YANG.

 The realm of entitlements and licensing is inherently complex, presenting challenges in creating a model that can comprehensively encompass all scenarios without ambiguity.
 While we attempt to address various situations through examples and use cases, we acknowledge that the model might not be able to cover all corner cases without ambiguity.
 In such cases, we recommend that implementations provide additional documentation to clarify those potential ambiguities.
 The current model does not aim to serve as a catalog of licenses.
 While it may accommodate basic scenarios, it does not aim to cover the full spectrum of license characteristics, which can vary significantly.
 Instead, our focus is on providing a general framework for describing relationships and answering the questions posed above.